-Chair: Dr. Stephanie G. Harvey
+Chair: Dr. Stephanie G. Harvey Emerita: Dr. Elisabeth Elder

-Professors: Dr. Ian M. Brown, Dr. Stephanie G. Harvey, Dr. J. Kelly McCoy, Dr. Anh-Hue Tu
+Professors: Dr. Ian M. Brown, Dr. Stephanie G. Harvey, Dr. Anh-Hue Tu

-Associate Professors: Dr. Anne Jacobs, Dr. Tom Lorenz

-Assistant Professor: Dr. Morgan Goulding
+Associate Professors: Dr. Anne Jacobs, Dr. Tom Lorenz Assistant Professor: Dr. Surya Amarachintha , Dr. Lee Wright

-The study of biology at Georgia Southwestern State University is intended to provide the student with a broadbase in biological science rather than specialized expertise in one narrow discipline.
-It is possible to direct one's study toward an interest in an area such as botany, zoology, environment, or physiology.
+The study of biology at Georgia Southwestern State University is intended to provide the student with a broad base in biological science rather than specialized expertise in one narrow discipline.
+The flexibility within the program allows for individualized pathways to direct one's study toward areas of interest such as pre-professional (preparation for medical, dental, veterinarian, and PA programs), wildlife biology, conservation biology, agriculture, ecology, microbiology and molecular biology.
 Study of biology not only provides the student with basic knowledge but also teaches scientific methodology that aids the thinking process of any professional activity.
 The insights developed through this study successfully prepare the student to enter many fields of employment in addition to traditional biology.
-The appreciation of the life sciences in general and the application of the usefulness of such study are the main objectives of this department.
+The appreciation of the life sciences in general and the application of techniques and scientific knowledge are the main objectives of this department.